ismetdagli/HaX-CoNN/README.md

 * create two distinct copies of the original Tensorrt directory to an empty directories
 * replace sampleInference.cpp with the corresponding directories
 * build the directories & write 0 to a tmp shared file.
-* built googlenet only gpu and dla engines
+* build googlenet only gpu and dla engines
 * run the multiple dnn
 ```bash
 cp -r /usr/src/tensorrt/ ./tensorrt_sharedMem1/